RayxgJIN/Part-1/README.md

 ## Contents

 - **File: [Report 1.pdf](./Report%201.pdf)**
-  Contains the literature review of HMM (Hidden Markov Models) and HNN methods, along with test results based on Question 1.
+  Contains the literature review of HMC and HNN methods, along with test results based on Question 1.

 - **Folder: [TensorFlow](./Tensorflow)**
-  Includes implementation code for HMM and HNN using TensorFlow.
+  Includes implementation code for HMC and HNN using TensorFlow.

 - **Folder: [PyTorch](./Pytorch)**
-  Contains implementation code for HMM and HNN using PyTorch, based on the code from Question 1.
+  Contains implementation code for HMC and HNN using PyTorch, based on the code from Question 1.

 ## Reference